donnay/good-coriander/content/pages/posts/fox-village-in-japan.md

       relativeUrl: true
 layout: post
 excerpt: >-
-  The Toyota Production System uses the work Kata to mean a practice that, when repeated regularly, becomes a reflex.
+  The Toyota Production System uses the word Kata to mean a practice that, when repeated regularly, becomes a reflex.
 The Process you have put in place need to be tended to frequently, even daily, to observe how they are performing.
   Check in with your processes daily, to tweak., to prune, to weed.
 It is